w3c/wot-thing-description/explainer/Explainer11.md

 ## Implementations

-Implementations were built by
-Bosch, Smart Things, ERCIM, Hitachi, Intel, Oracle, Panasonic, Fujitsu and Siemens (**list needs to be updated**).
+Implementations were built, among others, by Bosch, Smart Things, ERCIM, Hitachi, Intel, Oracle, Panasonic, Fujitsu, ECHONET, NHK, and Siemens.
 The latest list of implementations can be found in the [implementation report](https://w3c.github.io/wot-thing-description/testing/report11.html) or in the [developer space](https://www.w3.org/WoT/developers/) at the W3C WoT main page.

 ## Related Work